EXPERT - On all things ocean, Emily Hoad helped the Cleaner Ocean

 WELDING - Emily learned as she watched the engineers in the workshops.
 One day she may add welding to her skills base, but did not get the chance in 2018.
 Copyright © photograph 25 July 2018.
 All rights reserved, Cleaner Ocean Foundation Ltd.

-SURFING WAGON - Actually our tour bus undergoing some wiring checks before the weather turned nasty in 2018.
+'IT ONLY GOES TO SHOWS' - Our tour bus undergoing some wiring checks before the weather turned nasty in 2018 - in a bit of a state.
 One of Emily's favourite vehicles is the VW Kombi or Camper.
 She saw how bodywork is shaped.
 With more time she could have lent a hand on the paintwork, but time is one thing that waits for no person.
-The welding on this vehicle is completed.
-The practical skills Emily learned here should complement her existing drawing talent.
-Copyright © photograph September 2018.
+The welding on this vehicle was completed and the engine with new cylinder heads, running again.
+New interior panels were cut in October, ready for fitting in 2021 - and yes, shows from that point on.
+Emily was bong on the money.
+The practical skills Emily learned here should complement her existing drawing talent, should she ever decide to graphic her own vehicles.
+Copyright © photographs September 2018, and March 2020.
 All rights reserved, Cleaner Ocean Foundation Ltd.

 WHAT FUTURE OUR OCEANS? - The versatility of SeaVax™ is enhanced using a modular approach that helps us to develop these ocean going machines into an economic tool for the long-term prosperity of all fishing nations in the drive for a truly sustainable, circular economy.
 Copyright © photographs, 31 July 2018.
 All rights reserved, Cleaner Ocean Foundation Ltd.